MoonPoet/xaprb-src/content/blog/sizing-up-people.md

 <!--more-->

-This post isn't really about my team or any VC or the like, and I won't write anything that could be taken to refer to a specific individual.
+This post isn't really about my team or any venture capitalist or the like, and I won't write anything that could be taken to refer to a specific individual.
 But I want to describe for you the experience of being judged by people who are trying to decide whether to invest in your company.
 Because they're operating with